purag/slatex/README.md

 # slatex
-PHP code for rendering LaTeX using a slash command.
+PHP code for rendering LaTeX in Slack using a slash command.

 ## Setup
 ### Server